top of page

 LZ is at the base of the mountain.
 East to hit with all size of wings.
 As of now there's no, No landing zones.
 There's lots of open space to pick so pick that first before sending on private property.

-Beginning pilots are required to land in the main LZ.
+Beginning pilots are required to land in the Primary LZ.

 Launch and Landing Map